Innovation

 File size: 805.3KB

-Vibrio harveyi is a bioluminescent vibrio bacterium that commonly accumulates on the surfaces or in the intestines of marine animals, particularly prevalent in shrimp larvae [1].
-According to research by Su and Hang [2], in the early stages of Vibrio harveyi infection in shrimp, larvae exhibit reduced mobility, even though the bacteria have not yet accumulated significantly enough to produce visible fluorescence.
-Meanwhile, the LuxS gene—a key gene associated with quorum sensing in Vibrio harveyi—can be detected during this initial phase, allowing farmers to determine whether the bacterial population has surpassed the control threshold.
-This early detection enables timely adjustments to the aquaculture environment, effectively preventing the proliferation and spread of Vibrio harveyi.
-In the mid-stage of infection, when shrimp larvae are already濒临死亡 (on the verge of death), faint bioluminescence becomes visible in the dark.
-At this point, if environmental conditions become favorable for Vibrio harveyi to multiply rapidly, it could lead to massive mortality among farmed shrimp—with no effective remedial measures available at this critical stage [3].
-By the late stage of infection, after the shrimp larvae have died, the fluorescence reaches its peak intensity.
-At this point, the only viable option is to thoroughly clean and disinfect the entire aquaculture environment, which inevitably results in significant financial losses for farmers.
-Currently, while research into the pathogenic mechanisms of Vibrio harveyi has advanced considerably, the development of rapid, early-stage detection methods for this bacterium remains a persistent challenge.
-Existing techniques for detecting Vibrio harveyi primarily include traditional culture-based isolation methods, molecular biology approaches, and immunological assays.
+Vibrio harveyi is a luminescent vibrio that accumulates on the surface or in the gut of marine animals, and is particularly common in shrimp larvae [1].
+According to research by Su and Hang [2], in the early stages of Vibrio harveyi infection in shrimp, the activity of shrimp larvae tends to decline.
+At this stage, the bacterial load in the shrimp remains low, and no fluorescence has yet been observed.
+However, since the LuxS gene is associated with quorum sensing in Vibrio harveyi, even when no fluorescence is detectable in the early stages of infection, the presence of Vibrio harveyi can be assessed by detecting the LuxS gene in the shrimp.
+This allows for timely monitoring of whether the bacterial population has exceeded the control threshold, enabling prompt adjustments to the aquaculture environment and thus effectively controlling the reproduction and spread of Vibrio harveyi.
+In the mid-stage of infection—when shrimp larvae are nearing death—weak fluorescence can be observed in the dark.
+Once the growth conditions become favorable for Vibrio harveyi proliferation, massive mortality among cultured shrimp may occur.
+At this stage, no remedial measures are available [3].
+In the late stage of infection—after the shrimp larvae have died—the fluorescence becomes most intense.
+At this point, the only viable option is to thoroughly clean and disinfect the entire aquaculture environment, which would cause significant economic losses for farmers.
+Currently, research on the pathogenic mechanisms of Vibrio harveyi has gradually become more comprehensive; however, the development of rapid, early detection methods for this bacterium has remained stagnant.
+At present, the main methods for detecting Vibrio harveyi include traditional culture-based isolation, molecular biological techniques, and immunological assays.